joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/03/08/us/politics/trump-instagram-biden-state-of-union.html

 **David Bordwell, Scholar Who Demystified the Art of Film, Dies at 76**\
-`Roger Ebert called him “our best writer on cinema.”
+`Roger Ebert called him “our best writer on the cinema.”
 His scholarship focused on how movies work.`\
 https://nytimes.com/2024/03/08/movies/david-bordwell-dead.html

 **E.U.
 Will Participate in Maritime Corridor to Aid Gaza**\